GhayathAlobaidi/ETL-Pipeline--HTML-Pandas-SQL/README.md

 -The goal is to download the data in CSV format, convert it into a Pandas DataFrame and then push/save the data into the appropriate MySQL tables.

--The Jupyter notebook shows the thinking along the process.
+-The Jupyter notebook shows the ETL along the process.